git-town/action/README.md

 If you don't want the stack description to appear on pull requests which are not part of a stack, you can add `skip-single-stacks: true` to the job.

-This skips all pull requests which point to a perennial branch and have no children pull requests pointing to it.
+This skips all pull requests which point to a main or perennial branch and have no children pull requests pointing to it.

 ```yaml
 - uses: git-town/action@v1